 - Is there a point where History films became inaccurate or did it increase on a gradual scale?

 - How much of a role has Braveheart played in this process.?

-Hopefully, The British History challenge will be able to help us at least part of the way to an answer and all of the rubbish i’ve just written will at least make a bit of sense.
+Hopefully, this British history challenge will be able to help us at least part of the way to an answer and all of the rubbish I’ve just written will at least make a bit more sense.

 UPDATE: The results of the test are now up and you can find them here